05Aniket598/Cricket-Dashboard/README.md

 ## 🚀 How to Use

-1. Open `cricketDashboard.pbix` in Power BI Desktop.
+1. Open `Cricket Dashboard.pbix` in Power BI Desktop.

 2. Select the role and countries using slicers, explore the data, and **build your ideal Playing 11** using the visual insights.